Workflows

 |---|---|---|

-Once you assign importance and urgency to each of your planned tasks, this is how your list will look like:
+Once you assign importance and urgency to each of your current tasks, this is how your list will look like:

 If you have trouble getting started on a task, try starting a timer.

-We're now working on a new Today / This Week / This Month / This Year / Later workflow β bringing the best of both worlds, a Kanban-like workflow for scheduling/planning, and giving an overview of future plans, working seamlessly for both tasks with and without dates assigned.
+We’re working on a new Today / This Week / This Month / This Year / Later workflow called “Plan Ahead“ – bringing the best of both worlds, a Kanban-like workflow for scheduling, giving an overview of future plans, and working seamlessly for both tasks with and without dates assigned.